kgallagher52/electron-study/README.md

 ### WebFrame
 - module to use if we need to make some content rendering adjustments or sandbox some of the applications js this is the module to use

+### desktopCapturer
+- *** this is to get screen information from user and can only be used in the main process